ncassi01/hello-world-openshift/README.md

 - Instructions on how to engage SCRM team to get Jenkins Jobs and have pipelines used

 ## Observability Patterns
-- Monitoring use tie in (This is still kinda fuzzy because monitoring team still hasnt showed any actual integration)
 - Service Mesh

 #